getodk/collect/docs/TEST-GUIDELINES.md

 ### JUnit tests

 Plain old standard JUnit tests.
 All the tests in Collect use JUnit in someway but these tests don't use Android specific frameworks (like Espresso/Robolectric) These live in `collect_app/src/test/java`.
 Often they'll be focused on testing one object and will mock/fake/stub its dependencies (referred to as "unit testing") but some will test internal "APIs" (such as our Open Rosa server abstraction).
 The key to writing these kinds of tests is that they should not involve or depend on the Android framework.
-JUnit tests are run in the JVM.
+JUnit tests are run on the JVM.

 ### Robolectric tests